flywheel-apps/freesurfer-recon-all/README.md

 ### gear-FREESURFER_LICENSE (optional)
 Text from license file generated during FreeSurfer registration.
 Copy the contents of the license file and paste it into this argument.
+There are [three ways](https://docs.flywheel.io/hc/en-us/articles/360013235453-How-to-include-a-Freesurfer-license-file-in-order-to-run-the-fMRIPrep-gear-) to provide the license to this gear.

 ### gear-hippocampal_subfields (optional)